|

 crossing Stringybark Ck. before finding the body.
 This again supports

-searching N.West if
+searching N.East if

 Some may conclude Sergeant Kennedy's body was found at German's Creek